Dismantling Racism - What Can You Do?

 Attend an “Introduction to Systemic Racism” Workshop: Chapel Hill will pay the $150 registration fee for all those who attend this 2-day workshop put on by Eliminating Racism And Creating/Celebrating Equality (ERACCE).
 These workshops are held monthly and they fill up quickly!
 Go to eracce.org/event-calendar to register, then contact the church office at firstname.lastname@example.org for reimbursement.

 Attend a Portage Kids Peaceful Protests event.
-These family-friendly protests are held every Thursday and Sunday from Noon - 1 pm at the corner of S. Westnedge Ave. and Centre Ave. in Portage.
+These family-friendly protests are held every Sunday from Noon - 1 pm at the corner of S. Westnedge Ave. and Centre Ave. in Portage.
 This is a great way to introduce kids to protesting and show them how to stand with the Black Lives Matter and Stop Asian Hate movements.

 Support Black-Owned businesses.
 Becoming an anti-racist congregation has gotten some traction as various Chapel Hill small groups have been reading books on white privilege, social marginalization, personal and systemic racism, and more.
 Taking direction from Michael Eric Dyson’s book Tears We Cannot Stop, Chapel Hill is looking at ways we can do some “repaying” right in our own community.
 To begin this we will be highlighting black-owned businesses in the area, in hopes that many of us would choose to support these businesses once we know of them!
 We offer a few of those businesses to you here.
 Should you know of black-owned business you would like listed, please let the office know.
 We know that this is in no way an exhaustive list and we also caution that a business appearing here does not constitute an endorsement of services or products they offer.

 - Roche Wine Collection